Invisible link to canonical for Microformats

 Lesson 1.1: Your first program

-Create a file called hello.slug:
+Create hello.slug:

 println("Hello, Slug!")